 10) Kula partners

-Kula partners covers all of the Persona topics but the ‘Customer Image’.
+Kula partners cover all of the Persona topics but the ‘Customer Image’.

-There are lots of template out there for content gap analysis, many of which take into account personas and each stage of their buying cycle.
+There are lots of templates out there for content gap analysis, many of which take into account personas and each stage of their buying cycle.

 This user persona template helps you start prioritizing design decisions and get to the wins sooner.

 It allows you to set up a simple persona in no time at all, and it includes options for easy sharing across your entire company.